For a trader, winning is extremly dangerous if you haven't learned how to monitor and control yourself.

 China/HK

-China stocks fell over a holiday-shortened week as optimism about Beijing’s stimulus measures waned.
-The Shanghai Composite Index(SSE) lost 3.56%, while the blue chip CSI 300 gave up 3.25%.
-In Hong Kong, the benchmark Hang Seng Index fell 6.53%.
+China stocks declined as evidence of persistent deflation and worries about potential U.S. tariffs under incoming U.S. President Trump hurt investor confidence.
+The Shanghai Composite Index(SSE) fell 3.52%, while the blue chip CSI 300 gave up 3.29%.
+In Hong Kong, the benchmark Hang Seng Index plunged 6.28%.
 (Refer to the above weekly performance table).

 Key highlights for the week and outlook for China/HK: